RW2023/channel-hub/README.md

 # Channel Site Template

 Welcome to the Channel Site Template!
-This template is designed to help you quickly set up a modern, customizable website.
+This template is designed to help you quickly set up a modern, customizable website that features a blog and a linktree type section.
 It features a responsive navigation bar, a customizable hero section, and a signup section to capture user interest.

 ## Features